Topological phase diagrams of in-plane field polarized Kitaev magnets

-\textit{Discussion.}---In summary, we have mapped out topological phase diagrams of Kitaev magnets polarized by in-plane magnetic fields, which reveal the Chern numbers of the magnon bands over a large parameter space.
-We have also discussed that topological magnons are generally expected to yield a sizable thermal Hall conductivity with sign opposite to the Chern number, when the band (excitation) gap is large (small), at low temperatures.
-Our results will be helpful in the search for topological magnons, as well as understanding their thermal transport signatures, in Kitaev magnets including $\alpha$-RuCl$_3$.
-While the window of a field induced KSL might be shut in many of the candidate materials, the door to topological magnons is more likely open and accessible via high fields.
-Although we have focused solely on magnons in this Letter, we appreciate that alternative sources of heat carriers in Kitaev magnets, such as spinons \cite{PhysRevResearch.1.013014,PhysRevResearch.2.033283,PhysRevB.104.195149}, triplons \cite{PhysRevLett.122.177201}, phonons \cite{PhysRevX.12.021025}, visons \cite{2206.14197}, and some combinations \cite{PhysRevX.8.031032,PhysRevLett.121.147201,s41467-021-23826-1,PhysRevB.106.024413,2301.07401}, have been proposed in the literature.
-One particularly interesting future direction is to investigate the interplay between different types of topological excitations, whether they cooperate (cancel) with each other and lead to a large (small) thermal Hall effect \cite{2201.11396}.
+\textit{Discussion.}---In summary, we have mapped out topological phase diagrams of Kitaev magnets polarized by in-plane magnetic fields, which reveal the magnon Chern number over a large parameter space.
+Since topological magnons are generally expected to yield a sizable thermal Hall conductivity with sign opposite to the Chern number at low temperatures, our results will be helpful in determining the relevant parametrizations of Kitaev magnets including $\alpha$-RuCl$_3$.
+We briefly address the effects of the third nearest neighbor Heisenberg exchange \cite{PhysRevB.93.214431,s41467-017-01177-0} and the magnon interactions \cite{PhysRevB.79.144416,RevModPhys.85.219,PhysRevB.88.094407,PhysRevB.93.014418,PhysRevB.102.155134,PhysRevB.106.094431,PhysRevB.106.214411,PhysRevB.109.014424} in the Supplemental Material \cite{supplement}.
+While the window of a field-induced KSL might be shut in many of the candidate materials, the door to topological magnons is most likely open and accessible via high fields.
+We appreciate that alternative sources of heat carriers in Kitaev magnets, such as spinons \cite{PhysRevResearch.1.013014,PhysRevResearch.2.033283,PhysRevB.104.195149}, triplons \cite{PhysRevLett.122.177201}, phonons \cite{PhysRevX.12.021025}, and visons \cite{2206.14197}, as well as some effects arising from spin-lattice coupling \cite{PhysRevX.8.031032,PhysRevLett.121.147201,PhysRevResearch.2.033180,s41467-021-23826-1,PhysRevB.106.024413,2301.07401}, have been proposed.
+One particularly interesting future direction is to investigate the interplay between different types of topological excitations, whether they cooperate with one another and lead to a large thermal Hall conductivity \cite{PhysRevB.108.L140402} or other unusual properties.

+We thank Kyusung Hwang, Hana Schiff, and Robert-Jan Slager for useful discussions.
+This work was supported by Engineering and Physical Sciences Research Council Grants No.~EP/T028580/1 and No.~EP/V062654/1.

 \onecolumngrid

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}